anchpop/wise_mans_haskell/book.md

 !newthought(I'm Andre Popovitch).
 This is my book on learning Haskell, an excellent functional programming language.It's not finished yet but hopefully it will be soon - it should be useful already, I assume some programming knowledge, but nothing too in depth.
 If you've played with Python or Javascript and know how to open a command prompt/terminal, that'll be plenty.

-!newthought(I wrote) this book because all the other good haskell tutorials either cost money or were too verbose.
+!newthought(I wrote) this book because all the other good Haskell tutorials either cost money or were too verbose.
 That's surprising, considering GHC (the most popular Haskell compiler) has been around since 1992.
 Hopefully this will be better than ones that came before it, too.